 Recap: David phones Donna as he's packing a suitcase and asks her what she's doing right now.
 She says she just finished an assignment for Professor Langely's fashion class and that she's scheduled to present it during class tomorrow.
 David's like, "That's perfect timing!" and says he'd like to take her out to a show tonight.
-Donna says she could really use a night out - but when David tells her the show's in New Orleans, she's all, "Wha-a?!" and says she can't leave town.
+Donna says she could really use a night out - but when David tells her the show's in New Orleans, she's all, "Wha-a?!" and says she can't possibly leave town.
 David explains that he has to travel to New Orleans to take care of After Dark business stuff, and that the cost of the flight, hotel, and jazz festival tickets is all being covered.
 Donna goes, "Mmm...sounds great" then says she really shouldn't fly off to New Orleans with her presentation looming (no duh) - but David insists that he can have her back in Los Angeles in time for her class.
-He tells her he's never been to New Orleans and is really looking forward to the trip, then tantalizingly asks, "One night in The Big Easy..?" and Donna throws all caution and common sense to the wind and agrees to go.
-There is no way this is a good idea, considering the general unreliability of air travel.
-David's all, "Woo hoo!" and as soon as he gets off the phone, he opens his underwear drawer and pulls out a box of condoms...and after the camera zooms in on it for what seems like a loooong time, he tosses it into his suitcase.
+He tells her he's never been to New Orleans and is really looking forward to the trip, then tantalizingly asks, "One night in The Big Easy..?" and Donna throws all common sense to the wind and agrees to go.
+There's no way this is a good idea, considering the general unreliability of air travel.
+David's all, "Yay!" and as soon as he gets off the phone, he opens his underwear drawer and pulls out a box of condoms...and after the camera zooms in on it for what seems like a loooong time, he tosses it into his suitcase.
 We get it, show.
-Safe sex is vewy vewy important.
+Safe sex is very very very important.
 Not that David or his blue balls are going to have to worry 'bout that until the very end of the season finale.
-[Oops, spoiler.]
+(Spoiler)

 The Walsh house.
-Kelly's in Brandon's bed, sneezing, coughing, and looking generally disheveled.
+Kelly is in Brandon's bed, sneezing, coughing, and looking generally disheveled.
 She slips into her annoying baby talk mode and tells Brandon she doesn't feel so good, then whines, "My head hurts, my body aches, and my head's all stuffed up."
 Brandon says she probably has the Hawaiian flu, which has been going around CU...but the good news is, it's a short-lived flu.
 Kelly says she wants to go home and sleep in her own bed, but Brandon insists she stay at his place so that he can pamper her and nurse her back to health.

 Kitchen.
 Steve reminds Brandon that his mother is being honored by the Broadcasting Hall of Fame tonight for her work on the shittastic show, The Hartley House.
 She's even flying in from New York for the occasion.
 Brandon says he'll definitely be there (not sure why, exactly), but Kelly won't be able to make it 'cause she just came down with the flu.
 Steve's like, "Ack!" and says he should probably stay at Clare's place to avoid getting sick.
 And speaking of sick...Valerie stumbles into the kitchen, sneezing, coughing, and looking just as disheveled as Kelly.
 Steve covers his nose and mouth and beats a hasty retreat.
 Brandon informs Valerie that Kelly's upstairs and also sick with the flu, then urges her to go back to bed while he makes them both some tea.